shabnam01/ai-agent-portfolio/README.md

-# 🧠 AI Agent Portfolio
+## 👋 About Me
 Hi, I'm **Shabnam Suresh Babu** – a strategic Product & Program Manager with 12+ years of experience building innovative solutions that bridge technology and user needs.
 Currently working with the AI Community Learning Program powered by Microsoft Teams, I'm passionate about leveraging AI to solve real-world problems and streamline complex workflows.

-As a certified PMP and Advanced Certified Scrum Product Owner, I bring a unique perspective to AI agent development – combining technical expertise with deep product management experience to create agents that truly serve their users.

-## 👋 About Me

 With over a decade of experience in product and program management, I've led cross-functional teams in developing everything from healthcare workflow solutions to IoT business applications.
 My journey spans from hands-on technical roles to strategic product leadership, always with a focus on creating user-centric solutions.